-These prestigious industry awards are presented annually at the SMPTE Technical Conference and Exhibition.
+These prestigious industry awards are presented to outstanding individuals annually at the SMPTE Awards Gala.

 Honorary Membership in the Society recognizes individuals who have performed eminent service in the advancement of engineering in motion pictures, television, or in the allied arts and sciences.
 Such contributions shall represent substantially a lifetime's work inasmuch as Honorary Membership shall be the supreme accolade of the Society.

 When an Honorary Member passes away, their name shall be added to the Honor Roll.
 The name of deceased individuals who have not been awarded Honorary Membership may also be added to the Honor Roll for contributions which would have been sufficient to warrant election to Honorary Membership during their lifetime

 The Fellow Grade of membership is awarded to individuals who have, by proficiency and contributions, attained an outstanding rank among engineers or executives in the motion-picture, television or related industries.